Trading Glass

 • Front-running fakeouts means placing limit orders beyond key levels, using the expected sweep as your fill mechanism rather than reacting after it happens.

-• The technique provides better entry prices and improved risk/reward, but at the cost of lower hit rate and earlier exposure.
+• The technique provides better entry prices and improved risk/reward, but at the cost of lower hit rate (35–45% on liquid majors) and earlier exposure.

 • Reduce position size by 30-50% when front-running compared to reactive entries.
 The better price compensates for the added uncertainty.